Dana White Says This About The McGregor Vs. Mayweather Fight, UFC Fans Shocked

 A post shared by Conor McGregor Official (@thenotoriousmma) on

-Also, McGregor would likely want to train in Nevada to prepare for the fight, but the UFC champion is currently Ireland with his girlfriend, awaiting the arrival of their first child.
+Also, McGregor would likely want to train in Nevada to prepare for the fight, but the UFC champion is currently Ireland with his girlfriend awaiting the arrival of their first child.

-Most experts agree that a June matchup id not likely, but it will happen “sometime in 2017.”
+Most experts agree that a June matchup is not likely, but it will happen “sometime in 2017.”
 The two sides have not come to a financial agreement yet, but White believes they will “in time.”

 — Floyd Mayweather (@FloydMayweather) February 15, 2017

 Once finalized, McGregor would fight in his first professional boxing match against Mayweather, who retired in 2015 with a 49-0 record.
 Conor is certainly the underdog in this bout, but Dana believes he can win the fight if he trains hard.
+Joe Rogan stated that Conor’s best chance at winning is if Floyd “goes light” on training.
+And, the likelihood of that happening is not very good.
+Mayweather trains hard every time he steps into the ring.

 “It would be boxing.
 No kicking, no elbows, just straight-up boxing, in a boxing ring with gloves and the whole deal.
 A lot of things make this fight intriguing but the reality is this — anybody who has ever seen Floyd Mayweather, he’s this big (motioning at his small size).
 Conor McGregor is huge.”